 The area is also known for its tanneries, so be sure to seek out locally made leather goods while you’re there.
 The local techniques for working an animal’s hide into soft leather have changed little since medieval times, so watching a portion of the process can be a lesson in traditional ways.
 You may also want to meander over to Mellah, the Jewish quarter.
 Its architecture and ambiance offers an intriguing contrast compared to the rest of the medina.

 If you travel to Fez el Bali in early summer, try to be there for the Festival of World Sacred Music, usually scheduled in late May or early June.
-This year, you can catch it June 4 through June 12.
+This year it ran from June 9th through to June 12th with the theme Architecture and the Sacred, exploring how people of all faiths have expressed their quest for the sacred through architecture.

 Artists from around the world flock to perform at the Festival of World Sacred Music.
 The event attracts international stars and local talent.
 You can expect daily musical performances such as local ritual Berber music, Sufi chants, whirling dervishes of Konya, Japanese drummers, dancing monks from Tibet and Russian Orthodox choirs.
 Performances take place in a variety of outdoor venues throughout the area.